 - □ After the polls are closed, the inspector of elections and the judges shall immediately generate the canvass report from the optical scan voting system. - The ballots counted by the optical scan ballot tabulator must be equal in number with the names on the poll clerks' list.
-If the numbers are not equal, the poll book is to be rechecked to find the discrepancy. - The canvass shall continue until completed and must be open to the public. - Except under crucial circumstances, the canvass shall occur at the polling place. - If good and substantial reasons exist for the removal of the ballots and election records to another location for canvass, the other location must be in the same precinct and the removal must be approved by the election board. - In no case may the ballots be removed to another location prior to generating the canvass report after the ballot boxes have been opened.
-Upon approval of a change of location by the election board as provided in this section, the approximate time and location of the canvass must be prominently posted on the main entrance to the polling place, the ballots and records must be moved in the presence of the election board, and the canvass as provided in this chapter must proceed immediately upon arrival at the alternate location.
+If the numbers are not equal, the pollbook is to be rechecked to find the discrepancy. - □ The canvass shall continue until completed and must be open to the public. - Except under crucial circumstances, the canvass shall occur at the polling place. - If good and substantial reasons exist for the removal of the ballots and election records to another location for canvass, the other location must be in the same precinct and the removal must be approved by the election board. - □ In no case may the ballots be moved to another location prior to generating the canvass report after the ballot boxes have been opened.
+Upon approval of a change of location by the election board as provided in NDCC § 16.1-15-02, the approximate time and location of the canvass must be prominently posted on the main entrance to the polling place, the ballots and records must be moved in the presence of the election board, and the canvass as provided in NDCC Chapter 16.1-15 must proceed immediately upon arrival at the alternate location.